Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Existence and uniqueness of GBNE

-\textbf{Proof.} Part (i).
-Under condition (a)-(c), we know from Lemma \ref{lemma:hoffman} (ii) that the feasible set-valued mapping $X(y,t)$ is continuous in $t\in T$ uniformly for $y\in Y$.
-Condition (d) states that the objective function is continuous in $(x,t)$.
+\textbf{Proof.} { Part (i).
+Under conditions (a)-(c), we know from Lemma \ref{lemma:hoffman} (ii) that the feasible set-valued mapping $X(y,t)$ is continuous in $t\in T$ uniformly for all $y\in Y$.
+Condition (e) states that the objective function is continuous in $(x,t)$.
 By Berge's maximum theorem \cite{berge1963topological}, the optimal value function $\phi^*(y,t)$ is continuous in $t\in T$, and the set of optimal solutions $X^*(y,t)$ is upper semi-continuous in $t\in T$.
-Moreover, under conditions (c) and (e), $X^*(y,t)=\{x^*(y,t)\}$ is a singleton for each $(y,t)$, and thus optimal solution mapping $x^*(y,t)$ is continuous in $t$.
+Moreover, under conditions (c) and (f), $X^*(y,t)=\{x^*(y,t)\}$ is a singleton for each fixed $(y,t)$, and thus optimal solution mapping $x^*(y,t)$ is continuous in $t$.